 It said to have received warm welcome from various segments of travellers, including retirees.

-“While majority of our users are young adults, we have seen an increasing share of older travellers approach us at events or even online via Facebook messenger to help them get started on KLOOK to save time and money,” said KLOOK regional marketing lead Marcus Yong.
+“While majority of our users are young adults, we have seen an increasing share of older travellers approach us at events or even online via Facebook messenger to help them get started on Klook to save time and money,” said Yong.

 The company even got their name mentioned in a dramatic true story about an elderly cleaner and her friends whose dream holiday to Japan was ruined by the sudden closing of a travel agency.